 I like to quantify things as much as possible, so you know where you started, where you’re going, and what your progress is every step of the way.
 I like specific, measurable results so that you can see exactly what you’re getting for your time and money investment.
 To that end, I have the What’s Your Mastery Number? ™ system.
 I give you a number representation of the skills you have in the bag on the day of our initial Assessment.
 This is your Starting Mastery Number.
 And I give you another number representation of the ideal number you want to achieve, based on your specific goals.
 This is your Desired Mastery Number.
 Many people have a Mastery Number that seems alarmingly low.
 Don’t panic!
 I want to say five things about why a low Starting Number can actually be very encouraging news:

 - One.
-Everyone (who I’ve ever assessed) has a Math Number that is lower than it should be, even A students.
+Everyone (who I’ve ever assessed) has a Mastery Number that is lower than ideal, even A students.
 I promise.
 I’ve seen it a thousand times.
 It is not possible for most students to really get this stuff without a method for practicing it to mastery.

 - Three.
 Think how much easier your math studies will be when your number is higher…I mean no WONDER math feels like too much work if you don’t have the chops.
 The MFK practice-to-mastery system is a very efficient way to get the chops.

-There are many ways to get your Math Number higher.
+There are many ways to get your Mastery Number higher.
 My program is just one of them.
 The beauty of Math For Keeps is that’s it’s predictable.
 It’s measurable.
-After a 12-week MFK course, your Math Number WILL be higher (typically 20-30 points higher, or 1-2 grade level’s worth) than it was when we started.
-A higher Math Number WILL translate to an easier time in math, less time and struggle on homework, better grades, and–most importantly–a more thorough understanding of what you’re studying.
+After a 12-week MFK course, your Mastery Number WILL be higher (typically 20-30 points higher, or 1-2 grade level’s worth) than it was when we started.
+A higher Mastery Number WILL translate to an easier time in math, less time and struggle on homework, better grades, and–most importantly–a more thorough understanding of what you’re studying.